PDConSec/vsc-print/README.md

 ## Requirements

-You'll need access to a printer.
+You'll need a web browser and access to a printer.

 ## Extension Settings